arq5x/gemini/docs/content/database_schema.rst

-pi                FLOAT         The computed nucleotide diversity (pi) for the site gene              STRING        What gene does the variant impact? transcript        STRING        Possible affected transcripts exonic            BOOL          Does the variant affect an exon? exon              STRING        Exon information for the variants that are exonic coding            BOOL          Does the variant fall in a coding region (excludes 3' & 5' UTR's of exons)? codon_change      STRING        What is the codon change? aa_change         STRING        What is the amino acid change? impact            STRING        Impacts due to variation (ref.impact category)
+pi                FLOAT         The computed nucleotide diversity (pi) for the site gene              STRING        What gene does the variant impact? transcript        STRING        Possible affected transcripts is_exonic         BOOL          Does the variant affect an exon? exon              STRING        Exon information for the variants that are exonic is_coding         BOOL          Does the variant fall in a coding region (excludes 3' & 5' UTR's of exons)? codon_change      STRING        What is the codon change? aa_change         STRING        What is the amino acid change? impact            STRING        Impacts due to variation (ref.impact category)